 The Company enters into operating leases for buildings, office equipment, production equipment, warehouses, and other types of equipment.
-Our leases have remaining lease terms of 1 years, some of which include options to extend the leases for up to 15 years, and some of which include options to terminate the leases within 1 year.
+Our leases have remaining lease terms of 1 year to 20 years, some of which include options to extend the leases for up to 10 years, and some of which include options to terminate the leases within 1 year.

 Among the Company's operating leases are its leases for the Ford Factory Building, located at 777 S. Santa Fe Avenue in Los Angeles, California, and for 27 Wrights Lane, Kensington, London, United Kingdom.
 The landlord for both leases is an affiliate of Access.
-As of September 30, 2022, the aggregate lease liability related to these leases was \$109 million.
-See also Note 14, Related Party Transactions.
+As of September 30, 2023, the aggregate lease liability related to these leases was \$110 million.
+See also Note 15, Related Party Transactions.